Suda On Line

 Vetting Status: high

-[Meaning] recorded not long before, still occurring.[1]
+Translation: [Meaning] recorded not long before, still ringing in the ears.[1]

 The Pisidian [says]: "for always, as it seems, the circumstances resulting from sorrows fresh in the memory give rise to impulses better than [sc. rational] decisions".[2]

-*)/enaulon: ou) pro\ pollou= mnhmoneuo/menon, e)/ti e)nhxou/menon. *pisi/dhs: a)ei\ ga/r, w(s e)/oiken, ai( perista/seis e)k tw=n e)nau/lwn h)reqisme/nai po/nwn ti/ktousin o(rma\s krei/ttonas bouleuma/twn.
+Greek Original:*)/enaulon: ou) pro\ pollou= mnhmoneuo/menon, e)/ti e)nhxou/menon. *pisi/dhs: a)ei\ ga/r, w(s e)/oiken, ai( perista/seis e)k tw=n e)nau/lwn h)reqisme/nai po/nwn ti/ktousin o(rma\s krei/ttonas bouleuma/twn.

 Notes: